-This post relates to implications of BREXIT on European Citizens working in the UK and covers the following topics:
+This relates to implications of Brexit on European Citizens working in the UK and covers the following topics:

-- B) Future of EU Nationals Already in Britain;
+- Future of EU Nationals Already in Britain;

-- C) Possibility of Guaranteeing Residency Rights to EU Nationals;
+- The possibility of Guaranteeing Residency Rights to EU Nationals;

-- D) Tourist Visiting UK from the European Union;
+- Tourist Visiting UK from the European Union;

-- G) Visa Applications to the UK by EU Citizens after BREXIT;
+- Visa Applications to the UK by EU Citizens.

-Preamble – Here it is important to note that the British Prime Minister Theresa May will trigger Article 50 on March 29, 2017, which paves the way for Britain to initiate the formal two (2) year exit process from the European Union i.e. BREXIT.
+Preamble – Here it is important to note that the British Prime Minister Theresa May will trigger Article 50 on March 29, 2017, which paves the way for Britain to initiate the formal two (2) year exit process from the European Union.

-Since BREXIT is a pretty complicated process, therefore, there are quite many questions, whose answer depends on the upcoming negotiations between the United Kingdom and the European Union.
-Accordingly, these negotiations will shape-up the major policy areas after Brexit.
+Since British exit from the EU is a pretty complicated process, therefore, there are quite many questions, whose answer depends on the upcoming negotiations between the United Kingdom and the European Union.
+Accordingly, these negotiations will shape-up the major policy areas after British exit from EU.

 It is expected that major parts of the existing EU law will initially be wrapped into the UK Law under the Great Repeal Bill.